A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Experiments Results

 \subsection{Learning and Evaluating Policies}

-As in the analytical section, we compare three approaches to estimate treatment assignment policies: (1) the \textbf{outcome policy (OP)} ($\hat{\mu}$), which assigns treatments based on a regression model that predicts the total number of streams for each system (Equation~\ref{eq:choose_outcome}); (2) the \textbf{causal-effect policy (CP)} ($\hat{\tau}$), which assigns treatments based on a regression model that predicts the increase in the total number of streams (compared to control) for each system (Equation~\ref{eq:choose_causal}); and (3) the \textbf{treatment policy (TP) ($\hat{\theta}$)}, which uses a classification model to predict (and assign) the system that is estimated to produce the largest number of streams (Equation~\ref{eq:choose_treatment}).
+We compare treatment assignment policies estimated with each metalearner: (1) the \textbf{O-learner policy}, which assigns treatments based on a model that predicts the total number of streams for each system (Equation~\ref{eq:choose_outcome}); (2) the \textbf{E-learner policy}, which assigns treatments based on a model that predicts the increase in the total number of streams (compared to control) for each system (Equation~\ref{eq:choose_causal}); and (3) the \textbf{A-learner policy}, which uses a classification model to predict and assign the system that is estimated to produce the largest number of streams (Equation~\ref{eq:choose_treatment}).

+We use tree-based algorithms to learn all models so that differences in performance can be attributed to the loss functions used by each metalearner rather than the machine learning algorithm being used.
+We chose trees over other alternatives for multiple reasons.
+First, this choice allows us to demonstrate that the simulated example in Section~\ref{sec:obj_discussion} is not merely hypothetical: A-learner trees can indeed lead to substantially better assignments than E-learner trees.
+Second, tree models can be adjusted to predict outcomes, effects, and optimal assignments regardless of the metalearner; this will be important to compare the metalearners in Section~\ref{sec:imp_obj}.
+Finally, trees were the best performing models out of the multiple alternatives we considered.
+Appendix~\ref{app:extended} provides an extended analysis that also considers random forests and linear models.

-We use tree-based algorithms to learn all models so that differences in performance can be attributed to the loss functions used by each approach rather than the machine learning algorithm being used.
-For OP, we used a decision tree regressor that minimizes $MSE_\mu$ to learn $\hat{\mu}$.
-For CP, we used a decision tree regressor on the transformed variable proposed by~\cite{athey2016recursive} to learn $\hat{\tau}$ by minimizing $MSE_\tau$ (i.e., a `causal tree').
-In the case of CP, we trained 3 causal trees, one for each system except control (the method does not support non-binary treatments).
-Finally, for TP, we used a weighted decision tree classifier that minimizes $WMR$ to learn $\hat{\theta}$.
+The O-learner uses a decision tree regressor that minimizes $MSE_\mu$ (Equation~\ref{eq:mse_mu}) to learn $\hat{\mu}$ (Equation~\ref{eq:outcome}).
+The E-learner uses a decision tree regressor on the transformed variable proposed by~\cite{athey2016recursive} to learn $\hat{\tau}$ (Equation~\ref{eq:effect}) by minimizing $MSE_\tau$ (Equation~\ref{eq:mse_t}), i.e., a ``causal tree''.
+The E-learner policy uses 3 causal trees, one for each system except control (the regressor does not support non-binary treatments).
+Finally, the A-learner uses a weighted decision tree classifier that minimizes a proxy\footnote{For the empirical analysis, we estimated the weighted decision tree classifier by splitting based on the (weighted) gini impurity because the machine learning library we used (scikit-learn) did not offer the option of learning the tree by directly optimizing for the weighted misclassifcation rate.} of $WMR$ (Equation \ref{eq:wmr}) to learn $\hat{\theta}$ (Equation \ref{eq:assignment}).